wilmer88/blast-porfolio/README.md

 # blast-porfolio

-This portfolio update is just a quick touch up on things.
+This portfolio strip down version of my fanal vision removed all none working components for near future upgrade.
-It refelects my personality in keeping thing simple. also due to time constraints.
-I have not added all the cool effects and details i want. for example search bar and css effects.
+It refelects my personality in keeping thing simplistic and still obtaining key objectives.
-I have no more to say the works speaks for itself